 2.4.
 Agreements of the shareholders of the Company;

 3. Controlling aspects of the activity of the Company including:

 4.1.
-Contracts with the basic suppliers and buyers;
+Contracts with the main suppliers and buyers;

 4.2.
-Loans, guarantees, the persons having guarantees, various types of bills and obligations;
+Loans, guarantees, persons having guarantees, various types of bills and obligations;

 4.3.
-The analysis of contracts of rent/leasing of premises and other assets: kinds, volumes, validities, the mechanism of pricing, an opportunity of cancellation and / or renegotiations on different conditions.
+The analysis of contracts of rent/leasing of premises and other assets: kinds, volumes, validities, the mechanism of pricing, an opportunity of termination and / or re-conclusion on different conditions.

-5. The documents confirming property rights of the Company, including:
+5. Documents confirming property rights of the Company, including:

 5.1.
 The rights to the real estate and other assets of the Company;